aai-institute/Startup-Risk-Classifier-EU-AI-Act/readme.md

 ```

 **Output CSV Format:**
-The output file will have the same structure as the classification input format:
+The output file will have the following structure:

 ```csv
 Company Name,Use Case Name,Use Case Description